 La Duquesa Golf & Country Club: It is a luxury course was designed by the legendary American golf architect Robert Trent Jones.

 Things to see not far from Puerto de la Duequesa

 There are a lot of options for exploring beyond Puerto de la Duquesa itself.
 Some of these are listed below:

-Activities in Puerto de la Duequesa in the winter
+Activities in Puerto de la Duequesa in the fall, winter, or spring

 La Duequesa will be quit in the winter, but that doesn't mean there is nothing to do.
 Some of the activities are: